""

 Table of Grace partners with individuals, farms, and other organizations to glean from the foods they produce.

-In addition, beginning in the spring of 2024, the Table of Grace garden of raised beds and orchard will supplement the client choice marketplace.
+In addition, the Table of Grace garden of raised beds supplements the client choice marketplace.

 Our Values